 Most of us know that we should be doing a better job of talking to our kids about teen dating, sex, and love.
 But for most of us, talking about teens and dating is just plain uncomfortable.
 Psychologist Dr. Wes Crenshaw and high-school senior Kyra Haas offer ideas for talking to teenagers about dating, sex, and love.
 Their insights will give you a basis for a more meaningful conversation with your teenager.

-Dr. Wes on Teen Dating
+Dr. Wes on Teens And Dating

 Love requires a good search, trial and error, and a fair measure of heartbreak.
 In fact, if you’re interested, we have rules for breaking up too.

 2. You’re only really ready to date when you don’t need to have a relationship to be happy.